 "I suppose it's inevitable to wonder what might have happened if I had gone to Liverpool.
 They won three trophies last season while Villa had a difficult time.
 But you have to make the decision at the time, and I felt that going across Merseyside was the hardest move in football.
 In the same circumstances I would have made the same decision."

-When Liverpool came in for him again in September 1985 he turned down a big club, namely Manchester United: "I turned down Manchester United to join Liverpool, that's how much I wanted to sign for the club.
+As McMahon had his pick of sides back in the day, Reds can find the most economical choice on https://www.seatpick.com - a marketplace designed for live events which compares tickets from dozens of sites in one place.
+When Liverpool came in for McMahon again in September 1985, he made a wise choice when he rejected Manchester United: "I turned down Manchester United to join Liverpool, that's how much I wanted to sign for the club.
 Villa were playing at Southampton.
 Manager Tony Barton named the team at midday, then pulled me to one side to explain why I wasn't playing that night.
 It was the last few matches of the season and I was leaving.
 I had made it clear that I wanted to move back to the north.
 The manager said: 'I think you might like this move.'
 He informed me that Manchester United manager Ron Atkinson had made a satisfactory offer that had been accepted by Villa.
 I believe it involved a swap deal with Alan Brazil.
 I think I shocked Tony Barton when I replied: 'Thanks but no thanks.'

 There had been a great deal of press speculation that Liverpool would move in, and I was prepared to bide my time for that chance.
 When the opportunity arose to sign for Liverpool I took it and it was the best decision of my career."